-In response to the Internet telephony threat, on January 26, 1998, AT&T announced that it will offer a new long distance service carried over the Internet and intranet.
-AT&T's service offered at 7.5-to 9 cents per minute, will originate and terminate on the public switched network ("PSTN") and therefore will appear to customers like a regular call; no computer will be required.
-In November 1997, Deutsche Telecom (DT) introduced Internet long-distance service within Germany.
-To compensate for the lower quality of voice transmission, DT offers Internet long distance at one-fifth of its regular long-distance rates.
+In response to the Internet telephony threat, on January 26, 1998, AT&T announced that it will offer a new long distance service carried over the Internet and AT&T's Intranet.
+AT&T's service offered at 7.5-9 cents per minute, will originate and terminate on the public switched network ("PSTN") and therefore will appear to customers like regular call; no computer will be required.
+In November 1997, Deutsche Telecom ("DT") introduced Internet long distance service within Germany.
+To compensate for the lower quality of voice transmission, DT offers internet long distance at 1/5 of its regular long distance rates.
 Internet telephony is the most important challenge to the telecommunications sector.